JoshLaoO/The-Cloud-Resume-Challenge-AWS/README.md

 ## 05/14/2024
 I am back at it and I worked on the Relevant Projects portion of my front-end, soon the front end will be complete.

+I also realized I can finish everything else on the same react component...
+Probably not the best practice shown, but it got the job done in a shorter amount of time.